Groups

 * Add or remove members

-* Assign the group to projects
+* Assign group admins

 ## Group Admin Role

 A **Group Admin** is a user who has been granted scoped admin authority over one or more specific groups.
-It is not an [organization role](/administration/organization-roles.md) — a Group Admin keeps whatever org role they already have (Member by default), and the badge can be assigned to any user in the organization, including Owners and Admins.
+It is not an [organization role](/administration/organization-roles.md): a Group Admin keeps whatever org role they already have (Member by default), and the badge can be assigned to any user in the organization, including Owners and Admins.
 The same user can administer multiple groups.

 Within the groups they administer, a Group Admin can: